oddbird/sliiides/content/css-next/css-cafe.md

     These are the primary "cascade origins" -- each one representing a
     different set of needs and concerns,
-    different perspectives,
-    sometimes in conflict.

 - pre: The _Cascade_
   title: Resolves **Merge Conflicts**
   script: |
+    But these different perspectives,
+    can sometimes be in conflict.
-    The rules of cascade & inheritance
-    describe how to merge all three,
-    and resolve any conflicts.
+    So the rules of cascade & inheritance describe how to merge all three origins, and resolve those conflicts.

 - md: |
     1. 🎨 **Author** (Document)
     2. 👥 **User** Preferences
     3. 🖥 **User Agent** (Browser)
   script: |
-    By default
+    In most cases,
-    user preferences override the browser defaults,
-    and (for better or worse)
+    the user preferences will override the browser defaults, and (for better or worse)
-    we're allowed to override everyone.
+    we're allowed to override both of them.

 - quote: |
     If conflicts arise **the user should have the last word**,